dogoncouch/LogESP/README.md

 LogDissect Security Intelligence is a Security Information and Event Management (SIEM) system.
 It features a web frontend, and

 ### Design Principles
-#### Information Life Cycle
-LDSI is designed to promote and require a sense of awareness about security needs and posture.
-Security operations should be based on a solid foundation of risk management, and event rules and alerts should be tailored to mitigate relevant threats.
-Understanding how events, assets, and risk are related is an important part of any effective network security program.

 #### [NIST](https://www.nist.gov/) guidelines
 The LDSI risk management system is based on NIST [risk management](https://csrc.nist.gov/publications/detail/sp/800-30/rev-1/final) guidelines, and the SIEM and forensics apps are designed to support the NIST [incident response](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) and [forensics](https://csrc.nist.gov/publications/detail/sp/800-86/final) guidelines.